XRPLF/xrpl-dev-portal/content/reference-rippled.md

 The three possible response formats are as follows:

 1. When returning a `lgrNotFound` error, the response has a field, `acquiring` with a [Ledger Request Object](#ledger-request-object) indicating the progress of fetching the ledger from the peer-to-peer network.
-2. When the response represents an in-progress attempt to acquire the ledger, the body of the result is a [Ledger Request Object](#ledger-request-object) indicating the progress of fetching the ledger from the peer-to-peer network.
+2. When the response shows the server is currently fetching the ledger, the body of the result is a [Ledger Request Object](#ledger-request-object) indicating the progress of fetching the ledger from the peer-to-peer network.
 3. When the ledger is fully available, the response is a representation of the [ledger header](reference-ledger-format.html#header-format).

 #### Ledger Request Object ####